 - Budget flexibility: Zero-based budgets are not tied to previous period budgets, so there’s more flexibility in developing them.

-- Strategic execution: Constructing individual zero-based budgets for each department gives you the freedom to be more strategic in business decisions.
+- Strategic execution: Constructing individual zero-based budgets for each department gives you the freedom to be more strategic with business decision-making.

 Though a zero-based budget may be simpler for department heads to understand, it’s more complicated for companies to develop, especially if you’re coming out of a period where you used a traditional budget process.
 Some other disadvantages to consider are: